matlab-deep-learning/llms-with-matlab/examples/AnalyzeScientificPapersUsingFunctionCalls.md

 # Analyze Scientific Papers Using ChatGPT™ Function Calls

-To run the code shown on this page, open the MLX file in MATLAB: [mlx-scripts/AnalyzeScientificPapersUsingFunctionCalls.mlx](mlx-scripts/AnalyzeScientificPapersUsingFunctionCalls.mlx)
+To run the code shown on this page, open the MLX file in MATLAB®: [mlx-scripts/AnalyzeScientificPapersUsingFunctionCalls.mlx](mlx-scripts/AnalyzeScientificPapersUsingFunctionCalls.mlx)

 This example shows how to extract recent scientific papers from ArXiv, summarize them using ChatGPT, and write the results to a CSV file using the `openAIFunction` function.